 It is very difficult to treat sunburn once it has occurred, prevention is the best medicine.
 If, however, you do end up getting burnt then it is vitally important that you do not expose yourself to further damaging rays.
 Stay indoors until the burning subsides or pack on the sunscreen and cover up with clothing.

-- Always swim or surf at a beach patrolled by lifesavers.
+- Always swim or surf at patrolled beaches

 - Swim between the red and yellow flags.
-They mark the safest areas to swim.
+They mark the safer area for swimming

 Have a question or need help?
 Please Contact Us